Information on Data Protection

-The following notes give a simple overview of what happens to your personal information when you visit our website.
+The following gives a simple overview of what happens to your personal information when you visit our website.

 Data collection on our website

-Its contact details can be found in the imprint of this website.
+The operator's contact details can be found in the website's required legal notice.

 How do we collect your data?

-This may be e.g. to trade data that you enter in a contact form.
+This could, for example, be data you enter on a contact form.

 What do we use your data for?

-Part of the data is collected to ensure a flawless provision of the website.
-Other data can be used to analyze your user behavior.
+Some of the data is collected to ensure the proper functioning of the website.
+Other data can be used to analyse how you use the site.

 What rights do you have regarding your data?